-On Wednesday 29 March the Commission is holding an evidence session at Factory 2050, part of the Advanced Manufacturing Research Centre.
-The event is open to all businesses, academics and policymakers in Sheffield City Region.
-Keynote speakers at the event will be Julie Kenny CBE DL and Paul Houghton, two leading business figures in the city-region, who will share their views on what a new industrial strategy should focus on.
+On Wednesday 29 March the Commission held an evidence session at Factory 2050, part of the Advanced Manufacturing Research Centre.
+The event was attended by businesses, academics and policymakers from across Sheffield City Region.
+Keynote speakers at the event were Julie Kenny CBE DL and Paul Houghton, two leading business figures in the city-region, who shared their views on what a new industrial strategy should focus on.

-Health and Social Care Evidence Session in Manchester
+Industry 4.0 and Health and Social Care Evidence Sessions in Manchester

 4 April 2017

 On Tuesday 4 April, the Industrial Strategy Commission held two evidence sessions in Manchester at the Industry 4.0 Summit and at The University of Manchester.